How can apostrophes correctly show omission?

 – Provide examples of abbreviations, contractions, compounds and geographical names to help guide the reader

-Having now discussed the history, form and academic use of the apostrophe (which is one of the most confusing of punctuation marks), this second lesson on the topic next focuses on one of its major functions: showing omission – which is when one or many letters of a word are deleted to make that word shorter and quicker to say.
-Using explanations and numerous examples, this lesson aims to demonstrate how to correctly use the apostrophe in your own informal writing to include any number of abbreviations, contractions, compounds or geographical names.
+Having now discussed the history, form and academic use of the apostrophe (which is one of the most confusing of punctuation marks), this second chapter on the topic next focuses on one of its major functions: showing omission – which is when one or many letters of a word are deleted to make that word shorter and quicker to say.
+Using explanations and numerous examples, this chapter aims to demonstrate how to correctly use the apostrophe in your own informal writing to include any number of abbreviations, contractions, compounds or geographical names.

 Rule 1: Abbreviations